rbaumgar/proxy-demo/Readme.md

-# Reverse Proxy for Thanos-Querier in the OpenShift User Monitoring
+# Reverse Proxy for Thanos-Querier in the OpenShift User Workload Monitoring

-When you want to use the Thanos-Querier in the OpenShift User Monitoring you have to make some additinial changes to get access to the prometheus data of your project.
+When you want to use the Thanos-Querier in the OpenShift User Workload Monitoring you have to make some additinial changes to get access to the prometheus data of your project.
 - you have to present a authentication bearer to get access.
 - you need to add "namespace=<namespace>" as query parameter.
 The bearer has to have at least view rights on the namespace.